IgorNitto/ordered-trie/README.md

 A C++ header-only library providing a static persistent container for the *ordered prefix completion* task.

 Given a set of string `S`, a prefix completion query asks to enumerate all strings in `S` having a given input string `p` as prefix.
-In more programming terminology, the output to a prefix completion should an iterator-type object going through the strings in `S` starting with `p` in an unspecified order.
+In other words, the output to a prefix completion should be an iterator-type object enumerating the strings in `S` prefixed by `p` in an unspecified order.

-If the strings in S have an associated ranking score, the ordered prefix completion additionally asks the the output strings to be iterated in order of rank (descending rank, by convention).
+If the strings in `S` have an associated ranking score, the ordered prefix completion query additionally requests the output strings to be iterated in order of rank (descending rank, by convention).

-Traditional algorithmic solution to such problem build upon the trie data structure <https://en.wikipedia.org/wiki/Trie>.
+Traditional algorithmic solutions to such problem build upon the trie data structure <https://en.wikipedia.org/wiki/Trie>.

-This library provides a single container class `OrderedTrie`, particularly tuned to have small memory occupancy.
-The examples in the following section illustrate some of its features.
+This library aims at offering an efficient tool for ordered prefix completion with the `OrderedTrie` class.
+This has an interface similar to that of standard C++ containers, can be easily serialised to file and is particularly optimised for space consumption.
+The following examples illustrate its main features.

 Examples
 -----------------------------------